CSU-KangHu/HiTE/README.md

  --outdir ${output_dir} \
  [other parameters]

+ # It is recommended to set ${host_path} and ${container_path} to your user directory, and ensure
+ # that all input and output files are located within the user directory.

- #e.g., my command: docker run -v /home/hukang:/home/hukang kanghu/hite:2.0.4 python main.py
+ # e.g., my command: docker run -v /home/hukang:/home/hukang kanghu/hite:2.0.4 python main.py
  # --genome /home/hukang/HiTE/demo/genome.fa
  # --thread 40
  # --outdir /home/hukang/HiTE/demo/test/